 Smith Wildman Brookhart (1869-1944) was elected to the U.S. Senate in 1926.
 He was known there as a “fervent dry.”
 That is, a very strong supporter of National Prohibition (1920-1933).

 The problems caused by Prohibition increased.
 So did calls for its repeal.
 Sen. Brookhardt desperately wanted to stop this growing movement.
-So he began a nation-wide tour debating prominent ‘wets.’
+So he began a nation-wide tour debating prominent “wets.”
 They included prominent opponents of Prohibition Fiorello LaGuardia and Clarence Darrow.

 In debating LaGuardia in 1930, Brookhardt insisted that “Prohibition can be enforced.
 ‘I have enforced it.’
 America is dry; there are a few wet cities, but but a few were cities cannot overthrow America.”1

 In debating Darrow, Brookhardt accused him of preaching anarchy.
 He said everyone must “obey the will of the majority.”
 Darrow later described Brookhardt as “sincere but uncivilized.”2

 Brookhart favored greatly increasing Prohibition enforcement spending.
 He called for an increase of 240 million dollars.
-That’s equivalent to over three and one-quarter billion dollars today.
+That’s equivalent to over three and one-half billion dollars today.

 Brookhart’s rigidly dry position was not popular.
 There was widespread unemployment in the Depression.
 Repeal supporters argued that legalizing alcoholic beverages would stimulate the economy.
 This, in turn, would provide much-needed tax revenue.